Skip to Main Content

 Overview

-This page is a summary of information from the Avoiding Scams and Frauds class.
-As a general rule, if you ever see anything suspicious on the internet or don't know what it is asking you- don't click it!!
+As a general rule, if you ever see anything suspicious on the internet or don't know what it is asking you- don't click it!
 Ask a trusted person to help you decide if it is trustworthy.
 You can ask the reference desk at the library!

 The box of AI-related games will help you learn to recognize when content has been AI-generated.
 Not all AI content is misleading or false, but it's good to know what to look for when things may be trying to use AI to trick you.